-[Section 22 amended by No. 8 of 2005 s.
+[Section 22 amended: No. 8 of 2005 s.
 48.]

 23. Investment common funds

 (1) The Board of Directors may establish one or more investment common funds for the collective investment of any trust or other moneys held by or in the custody of the University.